Toyota GR Yaris XP210: Why This Carbon Ceramic Brake Upgrade Makes Sense

 How do carbon ceramic brakes behave in cold or wet conditions?

-With the correct StopFlex pad compound, cold-weather street braking remains normal, including on the first stop in low temperatures.
+With the correct STOPFLEX pad compound, cold-weather street braking remains normal, including on the first stop in low temperatures.
 Carbon ceramic rotors also do not rust after rain exposure, which helps keep the system cleaner in regular use.

 What kind of service life can a road-driven GR Yaris owner expect?

-For street use outside of track abuse, StopFlex states that rotor life can reach roughly 250,000 to 300,000 km.
+For street use outside of track abuse, STOPFLEX states that rotor life can reach roughly 250,000 to 300,000 km.
 Actual life will depend on pad choice, driving style, and how often the car is used in high-heat conditions.

-Will this setup fit under 18-inch wheels?
+Will this STOPFLEX setup fit under 18-inch wheels on the GR Yaris?

 Many GR Yaris owners run 18-inch wheels, but wheel clearance should always be confirmed before ordering.
 Rotor size, spoke design, barrel shape, and offset all matter, so fitment should be checked against the exact wheel being used.